 - Familiarise yourself with your property, locate and check the main stopcock before winter comes.
-If the stopcock does not work, contact our repairs team. - If you are going away for a long period, make arrangements for all water systems to be drained down - If your going away over night or the weekend leave background heating on
+If the stopcock does not work, contact our repairs team. - If you are going away for a long period, make arrangements for all water systems to be drained down - If you are going away over night or for the weekend, leave background heating on